Parable #1: New Cloth on an Old Coat:

 In this mashal (מָשָׁל) the Messiah was saying on behalf of Adonai, “I want to marry you again but I don’t want to marry you under the same old failed-agreement.”
 “I want to marry you under a new agreement that will never-fail!”
 The old torn garment being referred to here is not just any old cloth (cloak, coat, etc.).
 It is a Tallit (טָלֵית).
 There is a Jewish saying:

 HaShem is saying to Israel through His proxy (the Messiah): Let’s get married again but let’s do it right.
 Let’s start over fresh, without the old baggage of the past and renew our love with new vows that will work forever.
 HaShem is not saying He rejects our people (Israel).
+He has already sworn an oath that He will never do that.
 He just rejects our false confidence in our own ability to fix the marriage.
 He wants us to wear new clothes that will never tear or wear out at His and our new wedding!

 The Old Tallit you get buried in, the New Tallit you get married in!